efahmad/aco-simulator/README.md

 # aco-simulator
-ACO for a multicast routing
+Simulating ACO for multicast routing problem in wireless networks